 A number of potential CodeX Use Cases are now in the Discovery phase.
 These are Use Cases that promise to substantially improve cancer care and research through community alignment around the use of mCODE and necessary extensions for the sharing of standardized, structured cancer data.
 Current and prospective CodeX members are reviewing and building out Use Cases that will become the first CodeX projects.

-CodeX is also launching the mCODE Community of Practice to share best practices for basic mCODE implementation within EHRs for routine data collection and sharing.
+CodeX is also launching the mCODE Community of Practice to share best practices for basic mCODE implementation within EHRs for data collection and sharing across a growing number of use cases.

 A warm welcome to CodeX’s Founding Members!
 CodeX is currently talking with tens of organizations who are interested in becoming members to enable Smarter Data in the Fight Against Caner.
 Contact Steve Bratt or Greg Shemancik to discuss membership options.